 California has the largest economy in the US.
 With $3.2 trillion GDP, it is ranked fifth largest in the world at the turn of the Millennia.
 In its heydays, Hollywood was behind California’s rise to the prominence, hence it also contributed more ways than one to the image of the superpower America.
 Since the second decade of the 21st century though, a new reality settled in this land of opportunity and progress.
 Reportedly, only ten of the top one hundred movies in the world are now being made in Hollywood.
 Movie making away from Hollywood had long become a modus operandi for some reason.
 Naturally, like in most everything, China received its share of blame in Hollywood woes.
 Yet, the underlying problem for the Hollywood elite, it was not it.
 It was Unions.
 Were Hollywood’s Peril: China or Unions, or yet something else?

 Ironically, exodus from Hollywood at the end of the century had been following a similar path like it did in the beginning.
 In the early 20th century, there was an exodus of movie makers from New Jersey.

 That was how “Hollywood” came into being in the first place.
 In other words, movie makers left New Jersey during the Great Depression.
 They ran away, in particular, from Thomas Edison.
 He was making it impossible for them to operate there.

-In Hollywood, California, are Unions now doing the same, like Edison did then?
+In Hollywood-California, are Unions now doing the same, like Edison did then?
 What about the economic woes of California?
-Maybe it is the culprit not Unions!
-Nonetheless, movie makers, this time, are running away from Hollywood.
+Maybe it is the culprit, not Unions!
+Nevertheless, movie makers, this time, are running away from Hollywood.

 Only this time, they are also going overseas, away from the grand old USA.
 Sadly, they are no longer viewing America as a land of opportunity.
-Perhaps $1.5 trillion state and local dept of California also presents a bleak future for them.
+Perhaps 1.5 trillion dollar state and local dept of California also present a bleak future for them.